 [Man, 42years]

-To compensate, mothers practiced mixed feeding which was regarded as a cultural norm manage the nutrition of the baby despite the infant feeding counseling.
+To compensateand despite infant feeding counselling, mothers practiced the cultural norm of mixed feeding. .

 Mixed feeding as a cultural norm

 Mothers believed that the baby remains hungry on breast milk only and were prompted to mix the feeding with other food types such as orange juice, cow’s milk and light meal porridge.
-A health care worker described the desperation among mothers to think that the baby does not get enough from the breast milk and cries continuously from hunger.
+One of the health care workers described how mothers think their babies do not get enough from breast milk.

 …Yes our mothers practice mixed feeding because they feel the baby is not having enough milk from the breast, so they’d want to start giving the baby cow’s milk meanwhile they’re also breastfeeding…